daytonaio/enterprise-docs/src/content/docs/configuration/teams.md

 For more information, see *[Understanding your subscription](#understanding-your-subscription)*.
 :::

-## Viewing and managing team members
+## Viewing and Managing Team Members
 You can manage the members associated with your team through the Daytona dashboard.
 This allows you to see which people are in your team, control their access within the team, and remove them as a member.